“I got rear-ended in a car accident in Tampa. What now?”

 - The driver’s brake lights don’t work.

-- The driver fails to engage their car’s hazard lights when they break down in the road.
+- The driver fails to engage their car’s hazard lights when they break down on the road.

 Defective auto parts can also play a role in rear-end collisions.
-For instance, if it is found that a vehicle’s braking system failed while the driver was attempting to stop, thus causing them to hit the car in front of them, the manufacturer may be held liable.
-Likewise, if a defective part causes a vehicle to come to a sudden stop and cause a rear-end accident, other parties may be brought into the case such as the manufacturer or distributor.
+For instance, if it’s found that a vehicle’s braking system failed during an attempted stop, resulting in an accident, the manufacturer may be held liable.
+This could also be true if a defective part causes a vehicle to come to a sudden, unintended stop.

 Rear-end accidents, even in low speed fender bender collisions, can cause surprisingly serious injuries for those involved.
 The severity of injuries experienced in a rear-end collision depends on many factors, including the rate of speed both vehicles were going at the time of impact, the vehicles’ “crumple zones,” and if the accident involved a commercial truck, motorcycle or bicycle.